 Food labels can be confusing, especially when you're new to purchasing items for a person with allergies or a restricted diet.
 In the dairy-free community, the terms "dairy-free" and "non-dairy" are often used interchangeably, but the terms represent very different things on food labels which can be life-threatening for a person with a dairy allergy or sensitivity.

 Although you can feel relatively safe that when a label claims a product is dairy-free, it is indeed dairy-free, people on a dairy-free or vegan diet are encouraged to always read the label.
 Unfortunately, sometimes items are labeled incorrectly and include dairy-derived ingredients present in the food.

 Examples of dairy-free products include:

-- Alternative milks like soy milk, almond milk, and coconut milk
+- Alternative milk like soy milk, almond milk, and coconut milk

 - Desserts like sherbet, frozen fruit bars, and angel food cake